Greg Giraldo: Personal life

 Giraldo was married twice.
 He married first at age 23, and the couple divorced after two years.

 He married his second wife, Maryann, on January 23, 1999.
 She was a former waitress at Caroline's comedy club.
 Together they had three sons.
-Giraldo had the tattoo "Maryann 1-23-99" on his right bicep.
-Giraldo and Maryann separated in 2008 for a short time and had many reconciliations before his death.
-They were never divorced.
+Giraldo had the tattoo "Maryann 1-23-99" on his right biceps.
+Giraldo and Maryann separated in 2008 and had many reconciliations before his death.
+Although in the process of divorce, it was never finalized.

 Giraldo had a tribal design tattoo on his left forearm that contained the number 525.
 He was reluctant to discuss its meaning.
 Comedian Jim Norton of Opie and Anthony later said that it represented his sobriety struggle; May 25 was the day that he first sobered up.
-Giraldo had been to rehab for alcohol and drug abuse several times.
+Giraldo had been to rehab for alcohol and other drug abuse several times.
 He said that once he had been so intoxicated that he punched something and broke four bones in his hand while performing at Gotham Comedy Club.
 Through the early 2000s, Giraldo was candid about his struggles with drug and alcohol addiction, and the challenges of life on the road, often incorporating these themes into his act.
 In 2009 he said that he had freed himself from addiction.

 Death

-On September 25, 2010, Giraldo overdosed on prescription medication; the exact medication is unknown.
-It is believed to have been accidental.
-Earlier that afternoon, he had been scheduled to appear at a concert at the 3rd Annual New York Recovery Rally, introducing singer Courtney Love.
+On September 24, 2010, after a comedy show, he acquired OxyContin, alcohol, and cocaine from a fan he had met.
+The next day, he called and said he was not going to make a scheduled appearance at a concert at the 3rd Annual New York Recovery Rally, introducing singer Courtney Love.
 The event, held on Randalls Island in New York City, was "to celebrate the reality of recovery from addiction and offer hope to those who have yet to find recovery".
 The concert was held between noon and 3 p.m., but Giraldo never showed up.

-After Giraldo failed to appear for a scheduled performance at The Stress Factory that evening, police were notified and officers went to his room at the Hyatt Hotel in New Brunswick, New Jersey, where they found him unresponsive and notified EMTs.
+Afterward, the police were notified and officers went to his room for a wellness check at the Hyatt Hotel in New Brunswick, New Jersey, where they found him unresponsive.
 Giraldo was taken to nearby Robert Wood Johnson University Hospital, where he remained in a coma on life support.
-He was removed from life support by his family's decision, and he died on September 29, 2010, at the age of 44.
+His family decided to take him off life support, and he died on September 29, 2010, at the age of 44.
 Giraldo was buried at Good Ground Cemetery in Hampton Bays, New York, with the inscription "Beloved Father / Always Loved / Forever Remembered".